laststance/nsx/README.md

 # NSX

 Prod ➡️ https://digitalstrength.dev
-Currently doghooding this project as a Today I Learned mini blog.
+Currently doghooding this project as a Today I Read mini blog.

 But I if you have interest for the implementation code, local development environment is availavle for everyone.